fb

 Reads

 Everyone wants to breathe easy at home but stale air, paint fumes, and other indoor air pollution can make that difficult.
-However, jif your indoor air quality isn’t what you’d like right now, there are a few key steps you can take to fix the situation.
-Current Home is here to tell you three principle ways to cut down on indoor air pollution.
+However, if your indoor air quality isn’t what you’d like right now, there are a few key steps you can take to fix the situation.
+Current Home is here to tell you five principle ways to cut down on indoor air pollution.

 Decrease Emission Sources